 Moritz Simon Geist aka Sonic Robots is a performer, musicologist, and robotics engineer.
 He started this project because he wants to invent the future of electronic music – with robots!
 Geist’s projects range from robotic music performances to robotic sound installations.
 His robotic instruments and performances have been shown in numerous European festivals and exhibitions throughout the last years.
-He collaborates with performers such as Mouse on Mars and Tyondai Braxton and teaches on the progression of technology and society at the NYU.
-He was awarded the Artist-In-Residence-Stipend for the Free State of Saxony, the Visual Music Award 2017 and a working grant.
+He collaborates with performers such as Mouse on Mars and Robert Lippok and teaches on the progression of technology and society at the NYU Berlin.
+He was awarded the Artist-In-Residence-Stipend for the Free State of Saxony, the Visual Music Award 2017 and a working grant of the Initiative Music 2017/18.
 His background is both as a classical musician and a robotics engineer, with an expertise in prototyping technologies and 3D-Printing.

 “His concept is treating some important questions of the future, like the perception of technology, the robotization of society or the artificial intelligence, but still comes in a very playful and entertaining way: through electronical music.”
 (Alain Bieber)

 “Turning back to physical roots of electronic music, Geist proposes an open source, hack based approach to different levels of music making – the acoustics, performance and production.
 His robotic ensembles expose the inner workings of electronic music by turning back to the instruments of the 80s, discovering and illustrating the mechanisms behind the well-known electronic music sound diapason.
 His proposal expresses a long-term dedication and enthusiasm to his ongoing research on musical robots, with the aim of creating a live performance.“ (Neja Tomšič)

 Video artists & programming